 From herbs and spices to fresh seafood, rum cocktails and more, these fantastic food markets around the world are a treat for the senses.
 Wherever you're headed next, take a look at our list and see if there's a gourmet experience waiting for you at your destination.
+If you like trying local flavours, street markets also happen to be ripe for sampling weird food.

 Once an important stop along the Silk Road, Kashgar’s Sunday market has been taking place for centuries.
 It's still famous for its size and the variety of goods on offer.
 To this day, merchants arrive by donkey, ox and cart, giving this bazaar a special, timeless quality.
 Pick up exquisite spices, nuts and fruits and be sure to stay for lunch – the lamb kebabs are incredible.